polterguy/babelfish/README.md

 in the project using the language's ISO 639-1 code.
 Each translation entity again belongs to one language, and is referenced using the combination of its `id` and `locale` being the ISO code for the language.

+This allows you to retrieve translations from the system for a specific language, and do a key/value substitute on your client's UI, where each UI component requiring translations somehow as associated with the key the system returns for that particular piece of text.

 ### Definitions

 The following words have the following meaning in the system.